 A. It is the member’s responsibility to contact the hiring hall and ask to have their name added to the out of work list – This does not happen automatically NOR does the contractor do it on your behalf.

-A. Offers of employment are made based on priority, not seniority.
-HOWEVER, skills, certifications, geographical area and Security Clearances will impact frequency of offers.
-It is important to update the skills sheet regularly – they are available at the reception desk.
+A. Offers of employment are made based on priority on the list, not seniority.
+However, your number on the list has little bearing on how quickly you will be called - skills, certifications, geographical area and Security Clearances will greatly impact frequency of offers.
+It is important to update the skills sheet regularly – they are available at the reception desk or a digital copy can be filled out at the top of this page and emailed.

 A. Yes.
 Members who are 4 months in arrears (have not paid over the counter dues) will be removed from the out of work list.
 Once in good standing, your name will be added to the bottom of the list.
 In addition, all safety certifications must be current and up to date or your name will be removed.